Exscientia/molflux/docs/source/pages/datasets/loading.md

 on the huggingface datasets hub, and in in-memory data structures like Arrow tables, Python dictionaries, and Pandas DataFrames.
 Wherever a dataset is stored, ``molflux.datasets`` can load it.

-## HuggingFace Hub
+## Hugging Face Hub

 Datasets are loaded from a dataset loading script that downloads and generates the dataset.
-However, you can also load a dataset from any dataset repository on the HuggingFace Hub without a loading script!
+However, you can also load a dataset from any dataset repository on the Hugging Face Hub without a loading script!
 You just need to use the {func}`molflux.datasets.load_dataset` function to load the dataset.

 For example, try loading the files from this demo repository by providing the repository namespace and dataset name.
 This